Nick Howard (baseball): Cincinnati Reds (second stint)

-On March 12, 2021, Howard signed a minor league contract with the Cincinnati Reds organization.
+On March 12, 2021, Howard signed a minor league contract with the Reds organization.
 Howard spent the 2021 season with the Double-A Chattanooga Lookouts and Triple-A Louisville Bats.
 He made 42 appearances, going 1-1 with a 4.50 ERA and 51 strikeouts.
 Howard was released by the Reds organization on May 26, 2022, after struggling to a 10.80 ERA in 14 appearances for Triple-A Louisville.

 York Revolution

 On June 4, 2022, Howard signed with the York Revolution of the Atlantic League of Professional Baseball.
 Howard made 22 appearances for York, pitching to a 3.91 ERA while striking out 27 in 23.0 innings of work.

 Atlanta Braves

 On November 18, 2022, Howard signed a minor league contract to return to the Cincinnati Reds organization.
 However, on February 2, 2023, Howard signed with the Lake Country DockHounds of the American Association of Professional Baseball.
-Before the start of the American Association season on February 14, Howard signed a minor league contract with the Atlanta Braves organization and was assigned to the Triple-A Gwinnett Stripers.
+Before the start of the American Association season, on February 14, Howard signed a minor league contract with the Atlanta Braves organization and was assigned to the Triple-A Gwinnett Stripers.
+In 16 appearances split between the High–A Rome Braves and Double–A Mississippi Braves, Howard accumulated a 3.92 ERA with 16 strikeouts across 20 2/3 innings pitched.
+He was released by the Braves on July 10.